danvk/boggle-paper/paper/content.typ

 This search finds 33 distinct boards that score 1,500 points or more.
 Again, each of these boards can also be found via the hillclimbing procedure.
 This gives us confidence that it is an effective way to find the global maximum.

-=== Results for 4x4
+=== Results for 4x4 Boggle
 <result-for-4x4>
 Three 4x4 runs were completed, with the ENABLE2K, OSPD5 and NASPA2023 word lists.
 The same bucketing was used as 3x4: two buckets in the corners, three in the other cells.
+This results in just over one million canonically-oriented board classes.

-- *ENABLE2K*: Found 32 boards with Score$>=$3500 in 23,000 CPU hours
+- *ENABLE2K*: Found 32 boards with $S(B)>=$3500 in 23,000 CPU hours
   #footnote[This run predated the deduped multiboggle optimization, so it ran considerably slower than the other runs.]
-- *OSPD5*: Found 46 boards with Score$>=$3600 in 7,500 CPU hours
+- *OSPD5*: Found 46 boards with $S(B)>=$3600 in 7,500 CPU hours
-- *NASPA2023*: Found 40 boards with Score$>=$3700 in 9,000 CPU hours.
+- *NASPA2023*: Found 40 boards with $S(B)>=$3700 in 9,000 CPU hours.

 Compared to exhaustive search, this is roughly a billion times faster.
 Assuming \$0.05/core/hr, this is around \$400 of compute in 2025.